Mutez24/WebToDoList/README.md

 At any moment, a user can logout and the login page is displayed again.
 After the first login of a user, the web site creates a cookie for the username so that the username is automatically filled in later logins.
 Once the user is logged in, the server saves his username in a session, and displays it in a welcome message.
 This message should be displayed in all visited pages.

+For more information, please have a look a the pdf report.